 Bad credit loans is a catch-all term for a wide range of loans aimed at people who have a poor credit history and may struggle to get an ordinary loan at high street banks.
-Typically, these loans come with higher interest rates or require you to secure something (your car or your house for example) against the loan.
+Typically, these loans come with higher interest rates or require you to provide something as security (your car or your house for example) against the loan.

 If you do have to take out a bad credit loan, manage it well and it can help you improve your credit rating so that, in the future, you’ll be able to access better credit products.
-You can find out more about your credit rating in our guide.
+You can find out more in our credit rating guide.

-Personal loans: This is the most common type of loan and involves borrowing between £1,000 and £25,000 over one to seven years.
-The interest rate is normally fixed, meaning you know exactly what you’ll repay.
+- Personal loan: This is the most common type of loan and involves borrowing between £1,000 and £25,000 over one to seven years.
+The interest rate is usually fixed, meaning you know exactly what you’ll repay.
 For example, if you borrow £5,000 at an interest rate of 40% over three years, the monthly repayments would be £224, making a total repayment of £8,054.

-Guarantor loans: These work in the same way as personal loans, but also involve an agreement with a third party, often a family member or friend (guarantor), to ensure the loan is repaid.
-If you fail on the repayments the guarantor is held responsible and they will have to pay it back.
+- Guarantor loan: This works in the same way as personal loans, but also involves an agreement with a third party, often a family member or friend (guarantor), to ensure that the loan is repaid.
+If you fail to make repayments the guarantor is held responsible and they will have to pay it back.
 If you have a bad credit history, this may be the only way you can borrow.

-Homeowner loans: These are different to personal loans.
+- Homeowner loan: This is different to a personal loan.
 Your home is used to guarantee your payments, often enabling you to borrow a much larger sum of money.
 But it means the lender can repossess your home if you can’t afford to pay it back.
-Interest rates are normally variable and the repayment period can be up to 25 years.
+Interest rates are commonly variable and the repayment period can be up to 25 years.

-Instalment loans: Personal or guarantor loans can also be referred to as ‘instalment loans,’ because you pay a set amount back over a certain period of time.
+- Instalment loan: A personal or guarantor loans can also be referred to as an instalment loan, because you pay back a set amount each month over an agreed period of time.

-Logbook loans: With this type of loan you secure the borrowing against your car.
+- Logbook loan: With this type of loan you secure the borrowing against your car.
 So, if you fail to repay the loan the lender can take away your car to settle the debt.

 However, this is only worth doing if you get a lower interest rate, which may be unlikely with a bad credit loan.
 Also, beware that your old loans may have early repayment penalties.